 Hospitality / Entertainment

 Karl Schlothauer has a clear goal: change the way people experience Sydney’s night life.
 A former professional model and bartender, Karl spent most of his twenties travelling Europe and the United States, where he experienced the best bar culture that they had to offer.
 After returning to Australia, he quickly grew tired of pretentious mega-venues, and yearned to create an alternative.
 In 2008, Karl was running a Kings Cross nightclub with his now business partner Christophe Lehoux when the Sydney liquor licensing laws were changed.
 They both recognized an opportunity to bring their own small bar experience to Sydney: Pocket Bar in Darlinghurst was born.
-On the back of the success of Pocket they opened Stitch Bar in Sydney’s CBD in 2009 and completed the trio with Button Bar in Surry Hills in 2011.
-All three bars have consistently received outstanding praise for their audacity, personal vibe and menu – from patrons, critics and food bloggers alike.
+On the back of this success, they opened Pocket Bar in Terrigal, Stitch Bar in Sydney’s CBD, Button Bar in Surry Hills, Crooked Tailor in Castle Hill and Lockwood in France.
+All six bars have consistently received outstanding praise for their audacity, personal vibe and menu – from patrons, critics and food bloggers alike.

 Originally published in ‘The Spark – Volume One’, a limited edition custom publication.
 All profits from sales donated to the nominated charities: Coffee Kids, Love Mercy Foundation, OzHarvest & WorldShare.
 Works from ‘The Spark – Volume One’ publication and exhibition have been featured by numerous Australian media including the Sun Herald (NSW), Fairfax Regional Media, Coffs Coast Focus Magazine, Coffs Coast Radio, 2SER Community Radio, Cronulla Magazine and FX Medicine magazine, as well as the company websites of different personalities we have profiled.